On the shape of air bubbles trapped in ice: The Frozen Bubble Equation

 The bubble grows out of the gas-saturated water by mass transfer.
 The corresponding mass flux can be expressed in a closed form by solving the diffusion equation in the half-space bounded by a plane upon which sits a hemisphere.
-Although gas is released into the liquid at the freezing front, it is convenient to neglect this contribution.
-This amounts to considering that the accumulation of gas at the front is slow compared to the growth of the bubbles.
-Under this hypothesis the boundary condition on the plane is that of zero normal flux, which gives a problem identical to the diffusion around a spherical bubble in the full space.
-In spherical coordinates this is written
+Under the hypothesis that the boundary condition on the plane is that of zero normal flux, the problem reduces to the rotation-invariant problem of diffusion around sphere.
+In spherical coordinates this problem is written

-where \cnot and \cR denote the boundary conditions at infinity and at the bubble interface, respectively, and where $D = 2\cdot10^{-9}\mss$ the diffusion coefficient of air in water~\cite{lide2012}.
-This problem was solved by Epstein and Plesset~\cite{epstein1950}, and they obtained a closed form for the surface density of mass flux through the air-water interface:
+where \cnot and \cR denote the boundary conditions at infinity and at the bubble interface, respectively, and where $D = 2\cdot10^{-9}\mathrm{m}^2/\mathrm{s}$ is the diffusion coefficient of air in water~\cite{lide2012}.
+This problem was solved by Epstein and Plesset~\cite{epstein1950}, and they obtained a closed form for the surface density of mass flux through the gas-water interface:

-The origin of times corresponds to when diffusion starts, that is when the bubble nucleates.
+The origin of times in Eq. (\ref{eq:flux}) corresponds to when diffusion starts, that is when the bubble nucleates.
+The solution of the Epstein and Plesset equation is applicable for a bubble in an infinite space.
+In our experiments bubbles are ''confined'' for easier visualization, but the gap between the glass slides is at least ten times bigger than the bubbles, so the Epstein and Plesset equation is still approximately applicable.